Appointed 1 July 2020

 *Bernard previously served on bp’s executive team starting on 1 November 2010

-Bernard is a fellow of the Royal Academy of Engineering, a fellow of the Energy Institute and is also a mentor in the FTSE 100 Cross-Company Mentoring Executive Programme.
+Outside bp, he is a member of the steering committee for the Council of Inclusive Capitalism; a member of the UK Government’s Build Back Better Business Council; a fellow of the Royal Academy of Engineering and a fellow of the Energy Institute.
+He is also a mentor in the FTSE 100 Cross-Company Mentoring Executive Programme and an ambassador for 25 x 25, an initiative aimed at improving the gender balance among the leadership of FTSE companies.
 He was elected a director of Rosneft in June 2020.

 Information about our Annual General Meeting including the Notice of Meeting and speeches made by members of the board

-An overview of the key activities, events and results in 2019, together with commentary on bp’s performance and our priorities as we move forward
+An overview of the key activities, events and results in 2020, together with commentary on bp’s performance and our priorities as we move forward